 If it gets out of control, the Escalation archetype could lead to doomsday.
 That said, escalation is not necessarily a bad thing.
-It can be used to increase healthy competition.
-As long as it is kept under control, this systemic behaviour could promote progress.
+That archetype could be tapped into to increase healthy fight.
+As long as it is kept under control, such systemic behaviour would end up promoting progress.

-When we look at the narrative of Toronto Raptors as an organization, we realize that there is no antagonist.
+When we look at the narrative of the Toronto Raptors as an organization, we realize that there is no antagonist.
 There is not a worthy villain.
-During its two decades of existence, the Raptors never had a bona fide rival.
-Right now, no other franchise is forcing the Raptors to raise its bar.
-Unfortunately, that’s a systemic problem.
+There is no enemy.
+During its two decades of existence, the Raptors never had a bona fide rival (not a team or a single player.)
+At present, no other franchise is forcing the Raptors to raise its bar, which is a systemic problem.

-When it comes to rivalries, we can talk about three types: First, there are historical rivalries that lead to greatness like the Lakers vs. the Celtics.
-For instance, when the Celtics assembled its Big Three, it was the Escalation archetype that forced the Lakers to trade for Pau Gasol.
+We can talk about three types of rivalries: First, there are historical rivalries, which lead to greatness.
+Take the Lakers vs. the Celtics, for example.
+When the Celtics assembled its Big Three, it was the Escalation archetype that forced the Lakers to trade for Pau Gasol.
 A historical rival is something that the Raptors Organization is missing dearly.

 Second, there are geographic rivalries like Texas rivalries.
 Back in the day, when the Grizzlies were located in Vancouver, Toronto Raptors used to have a Canadian rival.
-Sadly, that rivalry ended prematurely leaving the Raptors Canada’s team by default, not by merit.
+Unfortunately, that rivalry ceased to exist prematurely, leaving the Raptors as Canada’s Team by default, not by merit.
 If -and that’s a big if- the Raptors could create a rallying cry against American teams, then a geographic rivalry might kick in.

 Finally, there are in-city rivalries.
-The City of Boston is a case in point.
-Every franchise must fight for the support of Bostonians, for attention and passion are a limited resource.
+Boston is a case in point.
+Attention and passion are limited resources.
+That’s why every franchise must fight for the support of Bostonians.
 Whenever the Red Sox or the Bruins up their game, the Celtics feel the pressure to catch up, which is a healthy effect of the Escalation archetype.
 It is not a stretch to say that any organization operating in a competitive market needs to tap into the Escalation archetype to be successful.

 Our next article will look at the third system archetype, which contributes to the extended mediocrity of Toronto Raptors: Eroding Goals.

 What do you think?
-Is it beneficial for the Raptors to have an arch-rival?
-Who could play the role of the antagonist?
+Is it beneficial for the Raptors to have an archrival?
+If so, who could play the role of the antagonist?
 Fire up your comments.